jojijacobk/Node.js-Knowledge/README.md

 ### How to avoid blocking in Node.js ?
 - Yield a big synchronous callback or program into smaller, quick asynchronous callbacks.
 - Fork child processes to avoid using event loop for big tasks

+### Event Loop
+- The event loop in node.js environment is similar to that of JavaScript in browser environment.
+- ES6 has introduced **job queue**, the tasks in which shall get executed before the beginning of next round of event loop.
+That means when you have a code with `setTimeout` and then a code for `promise` within a function, the promise will get executed before the function passed into setTimeout.
+This is because promise API works in `job queue` level whereas the latter works in the `message queue`.
+- The `process.nextTick()` of node.js is similar to the `job queue` of JavaScript in browser.
+- Node.js `setImmediate` is very similar to setTimeout with 0ms timeout `setTimeout(fn,0)`
+- When current `call stack` is finished,
+  - then `process.nextTick(fn)` is executed
+  - then `setImmediate(fn)` is executed
+  - then `setTimeout(fn,0)` is executed

 #### Node.js core modules
 - `globals`